khanniie/Flicks/README.md

 The following **additional** features are implemented:

 * :heavy_check_mark: Added "polish" goals included at end of Youtube activity.
+  * Display a “play” overlay image over the backdrop on the details activity as a visual cue to the user
+  * Take a closer look at the data returned from the videos endpoint, and instead of just using the first video:
+  * Use the site value to filter out any videos that aren’t YouTube, as these would not work with the player view
+  * Use the size value to choose the best video to show based on your app’s bounds
+  * Declare a new field on Movie to store the video id and use it to avoid fetching the same value more than once
 * :heavy_check_mark: Embeded the Youtube video within the details page instead of having the user click on image to redirect to a new page.

 ## Video Walkthrough